March 2020: Finalists

 The voting is open to the public until the 2nd of March.
 Best of luck!

-'Save Our Planet': Ring by Anna Popovych (Turkey)
+'Save Our Planet': Ring by Anna Popovych (Ukraine)

 I named this design 'Save Our Planet'.
 This is my jewelry interpretation of a melting snowflake.
 Global warming is what inspired me to make this design.
 Our climate is changing and from what I see this change is accelerating.